ralph-mcteggart/sherlock-codes/_posts/2020-07-03-blog-is-back.md

 I want _most_ posts to be short so I'll start on the right foot:

 I'm an Irish software engineer.
 I have an awesome family and a great job.
 I'm also deaf, so that will come up from time to time.
 Tech-wise, I love Vim, Rust and problems at scale.
 The first two are interests but the latter is the day job.
-I work in cybersecurity though I'm usually dealing with engineering some part of a distributed system than anything deeply security related.
+I work in cybersecurity though I'm usually dealing with engineering some part of a distributed system rather than anything deeply security related.

 That's as succinct as I can get it.
 I'm leaving a lot out so hopefully I can dive into way more as I get time to write.